 Children do not sit still.
-Children do not appreciate their parents’ dedication.
-Children do not listen.
+They do not appreciate their parents’ dedication.
+And children do not listen.

 I can not tell you how many times I’ve counted to 10 before responding to my children’s antics, and I’ve never regretted taking the time to pause, count, consider, respond.